nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * **IPSEC Tunnel Networking Protocol** challenges are addressed
   * The IPSEC client uses the Workload Identity Agent Public Key as the ephemeral public key in the ECDHE phase of the IPSEC IKEv2 key exchange protocol, providing a cryptographically verifiable proof of residency on host.
 The Geolocation Information is included in the IPSEC IKEv2 notification payload, which is verified by the IPSEC server.

-# Scalability Considerations

-Having a geolocation sensor on every host is not scalable from a deployment and management perspective and can be cost prohibitive.
-In the case of end user hosts, the geolocation sensor can be on a mobile host (e.g., smartphone with Mobile network capabilities and optionally GNSS capabilities) which can be leveraged by a laptop/desktop host which is proximal to the mobile host.
-The mobile host serves as the location anchor host.
-In the case of data center hosts, the geolocation sensor can be on a host with Mobile network and/or GNSS capabilities which can be leveraged by other data center hosts.
-This host serves as the location anchor host.

-## End user location anchor host
-Goal is to provide an easy to use wireless solution that can be used by end users without requiring them to install a geolocation sensor on their laptop/desktop host.

-The smartphone can be used as a location anchor host for the laptop/desktop host.
-The smartphone connects to the laptop/desktop host using Bluetooth Low Energy (BLE) or Ultra-Wideband (UWB) technology and continuously measures the following:
-  * signal strength of the laptop/desktop host
-  * round-trip time (RTT) between the smartphone and laptop/desktop host

-## Data center location anchor host
-Goal is to provide an easy to use solution that can be used by data center operators without requiring them to install a geolocation sensor on every data center host.

-PTP is a network protocol that enables precise synchronization of clocks across a computer network and can be used to measure the round-trip time (RTT) between the location anchor host and other data center hosts with sub-microsecond accuracy.
-To provide cryptographically verifiable proof of residency on the host - referred to as "attested PTP" - the PTP software/hardware can be enhanced so that all PTP messages are signed with a private key.

-This signing can be done in two ways:
-* Software-based: PTP software (e.g. Linux PTP daemon), after adding timestamp to PTP message, signs the PTP message with its private key -- Linux PTP daemon is a workload managed by workload identity manager.
-This approach may not provide sub-microsecond accuracy due to inherent software jitter, but it can still provide a reasonable approximation of the proximity of the other data center hosts to the location anchor host.
-* Hardware-based: PTP hardware (e.g., SmartNIC), after adding timestamp to PTP message, signs the PTP message with its private key (e.g., SmartNIC DPU).
-The corresponding public key, used to verify the signatures, can be attested by the Host TPM Attestation Key (AK).
-This approach provides sub-microsecond accuracy and the perfect proximity measure of the other data center hosts to the location anchor host, and is suitable for data center environments where precise timing is critical.

-Note that this is a proposed enhancement to the existing PTP hardware and software, and there is currently no standard for attested PTP (OPEN ISSUES 3).
-Further work is needed to define and standardize this enhancement to ensure interoperability and security.

 # Authorization Policy Implementers
 Policy implementers use attested geographic boundary from Workload to make decisions.
 Example implementers:
 * Intermediate proxies (e.g., API gateway, Firewall)
 * SaaS application.